ProjectFelix/TextBasedCombat/README.md

 how everything looks, and maybe further down the line I can settle on one and focus on cleaning it up.
 But, this is just a personal side project, and dont have to worry about appeasing a player base.

+Update 19/03/2020:
+  Okay, I think I have the basic foundation complete.
+We have a player, we have a template for mobs, we have rooms, and we have a starter combat algorithm

+###### Plans for the future:
+- Stats!
+What is an RPG without stats!?
+This will lay down the foundation for the next item...
+- Items!
+What is an RPG without items!?
+Im thinking I will create some basic player armor slots.
+- Inventory.
+Gotta store all those phat lewtz in your backpack until you can sell the stuff you dont need.
+- Skills.
+Why worry about mitigating damage when you can maybe dodge an attack entirely?
+- Spells.
+Now cast fireballs at your enemies or heal yourself.
+Or cast fireballs at yourself.
+Im not judging.
+- Experience.
+With exp, we can level, get stronger, gain skill points, etc.
+- Loot!
+Now we have everything in place to start slaying and getting sweet, sweet loot.
+- Many more ideas, but we have quite the list already....

 If you have any comments, questions, suggestions, whatever, email me at james.bieling@outlook.com